Level 1 – Foundation Phase

 • Consistency matters more than intensity

-How This Fits Into Weeks 1–4
+How This Fits Into Your Program

 This conditioning session remains the same throughout Weeks 1–4.